All Episodes

 I see two different investigations going on in the grand jury right now, talking to defense lawyers and other people.

-All right, let me ask you about something that I know you're working on uh as it relates to perhaps ballot harvesting in 2020.
+All right, let me ask you about something that I know you're working on as it relates to perhaps ballot harvesting in 2020.

-Can you give us any hint of what Might be coming.
+Can you give us any hint of what might be coming?

 Absolutely.

-So the one area that we've gotten a lot of traction, a lot of evidence starting to build is the possibility that in some battleground states there was an operation for people to go out and gather others' votes and deliver them for them.
+So, the one area that we've gotten a lot of traction, a lot of evidence starting to build is the possibility that in some battleground states, there was an operation for people to go out and gather others' votes and deliver them for them.

-That's a tact tactic called harvesting.
+That's a tactic called harvesting.

 Not a big deal, not a big scandal, but it's illegal.